datastax/cassandra-data-apis/graphql/README.md

 `/graphql/library` would created for the `library` keyspace when it is added to the Cassandra schema.

-**Tip:** If your application wants to focus on a single keyspace then the environment variable `DATA_API_KEYSPACE=<your keyspace>` can be added to the `docker run -e DATA_API_KEYSPACE=<your keyspace> ...` command.
+**Tip:** If your application wants to focus on a single keyspace, then the environment variable `DATA_API_KEYSPACE=<your keyspace>` can be added to the `docker run -e DATA_API_KEYSPACE=<your keyspace> ...` command.
 In this mode, the provided keyspace's GraphQL API will live under `/graphql` and other keyspaces